Skip to main content

 • Lisabo Coffee Table

-I found 6 lamps for sale on Craigslist and very happy with them.
-The Billy Bookcase was brand new from IKEA.
-Happy with both.
+I found 6 lamps on Craigslist, along with a brand-new Billy Bookcase from IKEA.
+Thrilled with both purchases!

-Another score.
-A Tarva Queen Bedframe for $40.
-It’ll require some work to prep, but a decent price.
+Picked up a Tarva Queen Bedframe for $40.
+It needs some prep work, but it's a solid price.

 Comments